somaSystems/lifeTimes/README.md

 ## Citation

 **lifeTimes** is available for everyone.
-If you find it useful for your research please be so kind as to cite the work that motivated its
+If you find it useful for your research please cite the work that motivated its development:
-development: **Environmentally dependent and independent control of cell shape determination by Rho GTPase regulators in melanoma** doi:
+**Environmentally dependent and independent control of cell shape determination by Rho GTPase regulators in melanoma.** doi:
 <https://doi.org/10.1101/2021.10.11.463377>

 ## **Quick start**